alissiawells/dep/README.md

 [dep](https://golang.github.io/dep/). is a dependency management tool for Go.
 It requires Go 1.9 or newer to compile.

-### However there's no appropriate version of Go for some Linux distributives, and `dep init` does not write out a partial Gopkg.toml when it fails.
+However, there's no appropriate version of Go for some Linux distributives, and `dep init` does not write out a partial Gopkg.toml when it fails.
 Removing functions `ValidateProjectRoots` and `ValidateParams` and rebuilding dep fixed the issue in my case (it is described [here](https://github.com/golang/dep/issues/909))

 ## Installation